 On this time we’ve got left what can one do?

-It’s and blunt question, but sometimes a necessary one to wake us up.
+It’s a blunt question, but sometimes a necessary one to wake us up.

-For many of us, the Ego steps in.
-“I’ve done this, and that, and so much”, but we’re lying to ourselves when we just list the things we’ve done, aren’t we?
-Do you feel satisfied with that answer… could it be that instead of thinking about what we’ve done, it would be more honest and valuable to state what we’ve learned?
+For so many of us, the Ego steps in saying proudly, “I’ve done this, and that, and so much”, but for some reason, internally, we’re not usually completely satisfied with that answer… could it be that instead of thinking about what we’ve done, it would be more honest and valuable to state what we’ve learned?

 Plato asked, "…why should we not calmly and patiently review our own thoughts, and thoroughly examine and see what these appearances in us really are?”